PyLops/pylops/docs/source/addingsolver.rst

 not be applied at the end of each step, rather at the end of the entire optimization process.
 For CG, this is as simple as converting the ``cost`` variable from a list to a numpy array.
 For more details, see our implementations for CG.

 Last but not least, we can wrap it all up in the ``solve`` method.
-This method takes as input the data, initial model and the same hyperparameters of setup and runs the entire optimization process.
+This method takes as input the data, the initial model and the same hyperparameters of the setup method and runs the entire optimization process.
 For CG:

 .. code-block:: python

-    def step(self, y, x0=None, niter=10, tol=1e-4, show=False, itershow=[10, 10, 10]):
+    def solve(self, y, x0=None, niter=10, tol=1e-4, show=False, itershow=[10, 10, 10]):
         x = self.setup(y=y, x0=x0, niter=niter, tol=tol, show=show)
         x = self.run(x, niter, show=show, itershow=itershow)
         self.finalize(show)